-It’s important to explain how I use the word “trauma” in my work.
-All our bodies carry some residue of physical and psychological tension as most of us have encountered some personal harm, injury or stress that was either physically and/or emotionally overwhelming.
+It’s important to explain how I use the word trauma in my work.
+Our bodies carry some residue of physical and psychological tension because most of us have encountered some personal harm, injury or stress that was either physically and/or emotionally overwhelming.
 These memories, if not adequately processed, are stored in the body/mind as either “little-t traumas” or “big-T traumas”.

-“Little-t traumas” although not life-threatening, are highly disturbing events that evoke overwhelming negative emotions and result in painful, unresolved memories which negatively impact on the person’s view of self and others.
-Most people have had several such experiences during their lifetime, with events that occur in childhood having the greatest emotional impact.
-Being separated from parents, being bullied or punished at school, the death of a pet are all events that can create “little-t” traumas.
-Psychological abuse is a core component of domestic violence and can be even more devastating than the “big-T” trauma of physical abuse itself.
+Although not life-threatening, these are highly disturbing events that evoke overwhelming negative emotions and result in painful, unresolved memories which negatively impact our view of self and others.
+Most of us have had several such experiences during our lifetime, with events that occur in childhood having the greatest emotional impact.

 Get in touch